EWall25/swervepy/README.md

 Now, we can begin creating a swerve module.
 To do so, we'll create the components making up a module: motors, encoders, etc. These components are implementations of abstract classes that the user can also implement themselves.
-More on this later.

 ```python
 import swervelib.impl